apache/infrastructure-website/content/pages/pelican-buildbot.md

 ASF projects can use <a href="https://docs.getpelican.com/en/stable/" target="_blank">Pelican</a> to create and manage the project website.
 Pelican provides a framework and the option of using themes to display your site pages, which you write in <a href="https://github.github.com/gfm/" target="_blank">Github-flavored-markdown</a> (GFM).
 You can set <a href="https://buildbot.net/" target="_blank">Buildbot</a> to build and publish the site every time someone saves updates to a page.

 Pelican provides support for importing an existing site that runs on WordPress or some other service.

+### Sites with sub-directories

+Pelican supports both "flat" sites and sites that have sub-directories.
+For the latter. add the <a href="https://github.com/akhayyat/pelican-page-hierarchy" target="_blank">pelican-page-hierarchy<a> plugin.
+The plugin creates a website hierarchy that matches the file hierarchy of the material in the repository.

 ### Key files and directories ###